Belgium selected as home to Deloitte University EMEA

 DU EMEA’s curriculum is tailored to the region’s needs to deliver cutting-edge learning that will develop the next generation of international business leaders and advisers.

 “Deloitte University is more than a physical location—it represents the global expansion of a different, and we think better, way of doing business.
 As a professional services organisation, we need smart, well-trained people to serve our clients across borders.
-Deloitte professionals are the greatest asset we have, and we’re committed to investing in them and developing them as leaders,” said Barry Salzberg, Global CEO of Deloitte Touche Tohmatsu Limited (DTTL).“We launched the first DU in the U.S. two years ago.
+Deloitte professionals are the greatest asset we have, and we’re committed to investing in them and developing them as leaders,” said Barry Salzberg, former Deloitte Global CEO.
+“We launched the first DU in the U.S. two years ago.
 In that short time it’s become successful beyond our highest expectations.
 This second university builds on that success and satisfies a need in Europe, the Middle East and Africa.”

 “Competition for talent in the coming years will be challenging.
-Deloitte University EMEA will help the organisation attract and retain talent by distinguishing Deloitte from its competitors.”added Rik Vanpeteghem, Deloitte Belgium CEO.
+Deloitte University EMEA will help the organisation attract and retain talent by distinguishing Deloitte from its competitors.” added Rik Vanpeteghem, former Deloitte Belgium CEO.
 “We aim to develop comprehensive, innovative and impactful solutions to the challenges faced by our clients and by society.”

 In selecting a site to be “the home of DU EMEA”, the Deloitte member firms in Europe sought a high-quality location that would reflect the positive spirit of international cooperation on which DU EMEA is founded, and that is easily accessible to potential participants.
 Brussels was the ideal fit - a cosmopolitan city with a variety of cultures, styles and nationalities, and extensive public transport connections – and notably the international rail links – that make the country easily accessible to visitors from all over Europe and beyond.